Assignment 2 File System

 atag-cmdline

-What is the value of the command line string in the CMDLINE
+What is the value of the command line string in the CMDLINE ATAG found on

 your Raspberry Pi?
 What do you think the parameters control?